core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 To enable the seamless use of such future registered algorithms, this section defines a general, agile format for parameters of the Security Context (see {{ssec-common-context-cs-params}} and {{ssec-common-context-dh-params}}) and for related elements of the external_aad structure (see {{sec-cose-object-ext-aad}}).

-If any currently registered algorithm is considered, using this general format yields the same structure defined in this document for the items listed above, hence ensuring retro-compatibility.
+If any of the currently registered COSE algorithms is considered, using this general format yields the same structure defined in this document for the items above, thus ensuring retro-compatibility.

 ## Counter Signature Parameters ## {#sec-future-cose-algs-csp}

-The defition of Counter Signature Parameters in the Common Context (see {{ssec-common-context-cs-params}}) is generalized as follows.
+The definition of Counter Signature Parameters in the Common Context (see {{ssec-common-context-cs-params}}) is generalized as follows.

 Counter Signature Parameters is a CBOR array CS_PARAMS including N+1 elements, whose exact structure and value depend on the value of Counter Signature Algorithm.